Wgmlgz/zhaba-script/docs/loops.md

 # Loops

 Zhaba-script has 3 types of loops: while, for and foreach.
 To create a loop, use the `@` symbol and after that write your loop expression.
-Loop type is defined by number of arguments, that have been passed to the loop: 1-while, 2-foreach, 3-for.
+Loop type is defined by a number of arguments, that have been passed to the loop: 1-while, 2-foreach, 3-for.

 ## Syntax